ElryGH/kaizoku-next/README.md

 I will Fix the readme when i (or someone else) made V2 more useable and atleast semi Stable.

-I will probatly fix some bugs and create a Build or Docker Version sometime soon, but i cant promise anything else.
+I will maybe create a Build or Docker Version sometime soon, but i cant promise anything.

 # How to compile / work with Kaizoku Next ?